-Note: GDP figures at current market price (2011-12 series)
+Note: GDP figures at current market price (2011-12 series);

-As part of the concurrent list in the Constitution of India, education is a joint responsibility of Centre and States.
+As part of the concurrent list in the Constitution of India, education is a joint responsibility for Centre and States.
 However, during the last few years, the Union government has gradually shifted its responsibility to states.
 The process hastened after the recommendation of the 14th Finance commission.
-With increased devolution of central taxes from 32 percent to 42 percent, states have received more untied resources.
-On account of this increased funds to states, the share of Union government spending on education in total budget has consistently decreased inthe 14th FC period (2015-16 to 2019-20) (Figure 5.1).
+With increased devolution of central taxes from 32 per cent to 42 per cent, states have received more untied resources.
+On account of this increased funds to states, the share of Union government spending on education in total budget has consistently decreased in the 14th FC period (2015-16 to 2019-20) (Figure 5.1).
 However, states have responded positively to this change by increasing their share for education.
-An analysis of state budget for the first three years of 14th FC (2015-16 (A) to 2017-18(BE)) shows a three-percentage point increase in states' share of expenditure for education.
+An analysis of state budget for the first three years of 14th FC (2015-16 (A) and 2017-18(BE)) shows a three-per centage point increase in states' share of expenditure for education.